SimCab-CHU/ifCNV/README.md

 ### Resolution

 The resolution of ifCNV is the smallest region covered by a target.
 It is set in the .bed file.
-The 4th column of the .bed file must be the name of the targeted region. ifCNV splits this name on the "\_" character and regroups whats on the left of it as regio of interest.
+The 4th column of the .bed file must be the name of the targeted region. ifCNV splits this name on the "\_" character and regroups whats on the left of it as the region of interest.

 Exemples:
 ```